kubernetes/cloud-provider-openstack/docs/using-cinder-csi-plugin.md

 ```
 $ kubectl create -f examples/cinder-csi-plugin/inline/inline-example.yaml
 ```

+> NOTE: specifying volume `capacity` is optional, if it's not provided, it will default to `1Gi`

 3. Get the pod description, verify created volume in Volumes section.
 ```
 $ kubectl describe pod